bluecanvas/node-bluecanvas-sdk/README.md

 });
 ```

-## Call a method
+### Calling the REST API

 The client instance has a named method for each of the public methods in the
-Blue Canvas API.
-A popular one is called `deployments.putCheck`, and it's used
+Blue Canvas REST API.
+For instance, there is `deployments.putCheck`, used to
 mark deployment requests with an error, failure, pending, or success state.
-For
+Each
-every method, you pass arguments as properties of an options object.
-This helps
+client method accepts request arguments as an options object.
+Each method
-with the readability of your code since every argument has a name.
-All named
-methods return a `Promise` which resolves with the response data or rejects with
+returns a `Promise` which resolves with the response data or rejects with
 an error.

 ```javascript